CCD Vision Detection: What Are They?

 Applications across industries

 • Manufacturing automation: CCD systems check for defects, ensure alignment, and verify assembly completeness in automated production lines.
+They play a crucial role in machine vision inspection, providing high-quality image analysis for precise visual assessments.

 • Electronics assembly: Used to inspect the placement and soldering of components on circuit boards.